Installation

 Batch scraping

 When you have a list of URLs to process, batch is the right tool.
-You can submit up to 50 URLs in a single request and they all run in parallel.
-Unlike the scraper, each URL here is a plain string — there’s no per-URL actions support in batch mode.pending → running → completed (or failed).
-The batch itself follows the same lifecycle, plus a cancelled state if you stop it early.
+You can submit up to 50 URLs in a single request and they all run in parallel.pending → running → completed (or failed).

-If you don’t want to wait for the whole thing to finish, use submit() and get() separately:
+If you don’t want to wait for the whole thing to finish, use start_batch_scrape() and get_batch_scrape() separately:

 Retrying failures and cancelling

-Just like scraping, you can fire-and-forget with submit() and poll with get():
+Just like scraping, you can fire-and-forget withstart_crawl() and poll with get_crawl():

-If you crawled a site and want to pull out different information, you don’t have to re-crawl.extract() runs a new AI pass over the already-crawled content and charges only transformation credits:
+If you crawled a site and want to pull out different information, you don’t have to re-crawl.crawl_extract() runs a new AI pass over the already-crawled content and charges only transformation credits:

 Browsing your crawl history